-The Cabbagetown Residents Association (CRA) is a volunteer organization, originally established in 1967, representing residents living in Toronto's Cabbagetown community.
+The Cabbagetown Residents Association (CRA) was established in 1967.
+It is a volunteer organization that represents residents living in the area of Cabbagetown bordered by:

 - Gerrard Street to the South